taskanalytics/genus/catalog/Introduction.md

 * [Genus is open source and hosted on GitHub](https://github.com/taskanalytics/genus)
 * Genus is built using Catalog.
 For more details about how to use, and build with Catalog, check out the [documentation](https://interactivethings.github.io/catalog/)

+Curious whats in the bundle?
+[Check out the bundle stats](/bundle-stats.html)